 - SANE Peer Ambassadors including Cameron Solnordal and Aaron Fornarino

 Phone: 0439 708 381

 SANE is a national mental health charity dedicated to making a real difference in the lives of people affected by complex mental health issues through support, research and advocacy.
 SANE’s vision is for an Australia where people affected by complex mental health issues live long and fulfilling lives, free from stigma and discrimination.

 About the Anne Deveson Research Centre

-An initiative of SANE Australia, the Anne Deveson Research Centre undertakes practical research that drives policy change to produce better social outcomes for Australians affected by complex mental health issues.
+An initiative of SANE, the Anne Deveson Research Centre undertakes practical research that drives policy change to produce better social outcomes for Australians affected by complex mental health issues.

 About the Melbourne School of Psychological Sciences, University of Melbourne